Bopping will kill you.

 It’s chasing a vision for your life, a mission.
 It’s thinking seriously about the kind of person you want to be, how you want to spend your time, and how you contribute to use the talents you have to society.
 It’s about pushing yourself beyond the limits you’ve created for yourself.

 Intentional living is knowing when to say yes and when to say no. It’s thinking seriously about the media you consume, the people you spend time with, the way you schedule out the days of the week and hours of the day.
 It’s challenging yourself to constantly improve.

 Bopping never felt more clear for me than that day at the gym.
 I realized I needed to man up, to make some tough decisions and move forward.
 I knew that if I didn’t make a change, it would only get worse.
 I left the gym and in a single day, I closed AQUA, broke up with my girlfriend, moved out of my mom’s basement, and moved to Providence.
 I decided to retake control of my life.

 Get out of your comfort zone.
 Challenge the thoughts that are handicapping your growth.
 It may seem overwhelming at first…facing your fears and doubts, dreaming big, focusing and ignoring distractions; humbling yourself to learn, embracing community, how to love others.
 But just take it one day at a time.
 One step at a time, one job at a time, and slowly but surely you’ll start becoming the person you want to be.

-Become a part of what we are doing & earn 10% off your first rental
+Become part of what we are doing & get 10% off your first rental